-a) Under the new impairment model, the default rate was determined by examination of historical data along with a forward looking projection based on economic factors.
+The default rate for trade receivables was determined by examination of historical data along with a forward-looking projection based on economic factors.

-The Group assumes the credit risk on a financial asset has increased significantly if it has aged more than thirty (30) days past due.
+eTecK assumes the credit risk on a financial asset has increased significantly if it has aged more than thirty (30) days past due.
 A financial asset is considered to be in default when it is unlikely that the debtor will settle its obligation in full based on circumstances that might have occurred or if the financial asset is more than ninety (90) days past due.

 Lifetime Expected Credit Losses (ECL) are the expected credit losses that result from all possible default events over the expected life of the financial instrument.
-ECLs are the weighted average credit losses with the probability of default ('PD') as the weight.
+ECLs are the weighted average credit losses with the probability of default (PD') as the weight.

-At the end of each reporting period the Group assess the credit risk of impairment of financial assets.
+At the end of each reporting period eTecK assess the credit risk of impairment of financial assets.
 The expected credit loss is then deducted from the gross carrying amount of the financial asset.